alyhussein86/UuDPKFJtzKKQUHG6/README.md

 The main goal is to predict how fit the candidate is based on their available information (variable fit), rank candidates based on a fitness score, then Re-rank candidates when a candidate is starred.

 So Using machine learning and NLP to acheive the goal of this project.

+This code is written using Python3 on Google Colab.